eriksank/altcalconv/README.md

 if `g` happens to take more arguments than just a list, or if the arguments to `g` are generally supposed to be evaluated already.

-Lots of issues can be solved just be prepending an additional function to the list.
+Lots of issues can be solved just by prepending an additional function to the list.
 A typical incantation in Bash:

     command arg1 arg2 arg3 &> /dev/null